MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/wa-manage-unassigned-records.md

 # View assigned records and details

 View assigned records to reassign them to different sellers or teams.
-Also, yo get detailed information of the record such as, topic, owner, created on date, and error details depending on the record type.
+Also, you get detailed information of the record such as topic, owner, created on date, and error details depending on the record type.
 The supported default record types are leads, opportunities, contacts, and accounts.

 ## License and role requirements